Skip to main content

 Intermittent Theta Burst Stimulation (iTBS)

-A specific TBS pattern where 2-second trains of theta burst pulses are delivered every 10 seconds.
-The excitatory (stimulating) form of theta burst stimulation, typically applied to the left DLPFC for depression.
+An excitatory TBS pattern where 2-second trains of theta burst pulses are delivered every 10 seconds, typically applied to the left DLPFC for depression.

 L